SyedMIrtazaHyder/CHESS/README.md

 ![image](https://github.com/SyedMIrtazaHyder/Data-Structure-Project/assets/111231209/578d2ef0-8681-41fc-87d6-35f603108c59)</br>
 </br>
 <ol>
-  <li>Bot vs Player: The main aim of our project, make the game such that players can play against the chess bot.</li>
+  <li>Bot vs. Player: The main aim of our project, make the game such that players can play against the chess bot.</li>
   <li>Player vs Player: Matchmaking between 2 players.
-Player 1 always plays as white and Player 2 as black.</li>
+Player 1 always plays as white and Player 2 is black.</li>
-  <li>Bot vs Bot: A mode to measure the Bots performance, preferance of moves to be played and general bug searching</li>
+  <li>Bot vs Bot: A mode to measure the Bot's performance, preference of moves to be played, and general bug searching</li>
 </ol>

 ### Gameboard</br>
 ![image](https://github.com/SyedMIrtazaHyder/Data-Structure-Project/assets/111231209/eff8badb-1471-4e6b-aa82-c1955a2f71ba)</br>
 </br>
 We developed a simple Ascii chessboard.
-The lower case first letter tells the color of the piece ("w" = white and "b" = black) and the latter capital case letter denotes the Piece's type ("P" = Pawn, "R" = Rook, "B" = Bishop, "Q" = Queen, "N" = Knight, "K" = King).The board is implemented as a 2D vector containing pointers to the Pieces in the backend (A more optimal approach would be to declare a single 64 element long vector as it would simplify programming piece movement).
+The lowercase first letter tells the color of the piece ("w" = white and "b" = black) and the latter capital case letter denotes the Piece's type ("P" = Pawn, "R" = Rook, "B" = Bishop, "Q" = Queen, "N" = Knight, "K" = King).
+The board is implemented as a 2D vector containing pointers to the Pieces in the backend (A more optimal approach would be to declare a single 64-element long vector as it would simplify programming piece movement).

 ### Player</br>
 ![image](https://github.com/SyedMIrtazaHyder/Data-Structure-Project/assets/111231209/ebb93289-c5ab-439f-9d82-f29a944c7d91)</br>
 </br>
-The player is has 3 options as shown above.</br>
+The player has 3 options as shown above.</br>

 #### Make a move:
-The player is shown the prompt where they enter valid current position and future position of one of their existing pieces on the board.</br>
+The player is shown the prompt where they enter a valid current position and future position of one of their existing pieces on the board.</br>
 ![image](https://github.com/SyedMIrtazaHyder/Data-Structure-Project/assets/111231209/d70ae5d9-e5e3-47a3-98dd-69d24169b03c)</br>
 </br>
 ![image](https://github.com/SyedMIrtazaHyder/Data-Structure-Project/assets/111231209/b0ea33e0-bb92-46c9-a671-8c594479943c)</br>
 </br>
 #### Undo a move
 Undo's both the players move back to an earlier game state.
 However, this option is not allowed after castling and promotions.
-Each piece has its own list where it stores its previous x and y co-ordinates whenever it is moved.
-The undo was intially implemented as a stack, but was changed to list to cater for the 3 fold <a href = "https://www.chess.com/terms/threefold-repetition-chess">repition rule</a>.</br>
+Each piece has its own list where it stores its previous x and y coordinates whenever it is moved.
+The undo was initially implemented as a stack but was changed to a list to cater to the 3 fold <a href = "https://www.chess.com/terms/threefold-repetition-chess">repition rule</a>.</br>
 ![image](https://github.com/SyedMIrtazaHyder/Data-Structure-Project/assets/111231209/9458b097-7416-40b2-b12e-bc4fc9ffe066)</br>
 </br>